alexanderbird/where-away/README.md

 where a number/letter is superimposed/underlined on the actions, pressing the number/letter takes that action.

+## 0.x.x isn't usable

+I'm iterating towards something useful.
+I'll bump to 1.x.x once this actually does something.
+Until then, some or all of the output is canned data that passes my ATDD tests but won't help you (unless you want to get an idea of what the generated HTML is like).

 ## The name

 from [Nautical Dictionary from MarineWaypoints.com](http://www.marinewaypoints.com/learn/glossary/glossary.shtml)